tawebbcn/bcn-webdev-checklists/labs/m1/lab-dom-ironhack-cart.md

   - I3: calculate the total prize of the cart
   - I4: deleting the products
   - I5: create a field to add new products
+## Good practices:
+  - names have to be self-explaining
+  - a name shouldn't be a single letter

 ## Issues:
   - as creating new products is a feature it should be done before;
     so that we avoid creating products by copypasting code in I2